 Brand Name: Examples include Loestrin 1/20 and Ovcon 35

 Prevention of pregnancy.
-It may also be used to regulate the menstrual cycle.
-It does NOT protect against HIV infection (AIDS) and other sexually transmitted diseases.
 It may also be used for other conditions as determined by your doctor.

 - you are allergic to any ingredient in norethindrone/ethinyl estradiol

 - you are pregnant or think you may be pregnant

 - you have blood clots (eg, in the legs, lungs, eyes) or a history of blood clots or blood clotting problems

 - you have chest pain caused by angina or a history of heart or brain blood vessel problems, heart attack, or stroke

 - you have known or suspected breast cancer or cancer of the lining of the uterus, cervix, or vagina